MatZar01/KrakN/README.md

 Defect Detector allows for training and deploying CNN classifiers on digital pictures in real-life working scenarios.
 It outputs immediate defect indicators for use during inspection as well as defect masks for further defect management when used on surface orthomosaic.

-KrakN can be used on desktopn as well as in cloud.
-It comes in two variants:
+KrakN can be used on desktop as well as in cloud.
+It comes in three variants:
 * Windows / Linux for dekstop use
+* Precompiled Windows version
 * Google Colab for cloud computing

 ## Dependencies